flou-ainan/flou-ainan/resume.md

 I attended three semesters of an Excellent Computer Science Course where I learned and deepened several key concepts for my daily life as a programmer and also as a designer.
 I delivered a Game in Python, I learned how to develop a project in pairs from start to finish, 100% with code, original visual and sound arts.
 I learned Python, delved deeper into Java and Object Orientation.
 I deepened my knowledge about Data Structures such as: Objects, Vectors, Linked Lists and we even developed a Lisp machine in Java.
 I learned the Fundamentals of Computer Architecture, representations of integers and floating point numbers in binary, I studied in depth the concept of computers based on the risk architecture, I learned how to operate assembly language and the functioning of codes in binary.

 ## Additional Computer Science Courses
-#### Python Game Developing ·
+#### Python Game Developing with Anselmo Montenegro · [Teacher Website](http://profs.ic.uff.br/~anselmo/cursos/LabGames/LabGames20151/exercicios.html "Teacher Website") · 2015

-#### Learn Cloud Computing with AWS · Eduonix · 2018
-* An introduction to setting up and managing an AWS environment
-* Topics covered include: EC2 instances, IAM users and groups configuration, S3, DynamoDB, and AWS simple services.

 ### Professional Experience
 #### Product Marketing Specialist, Spectrum News || Spectrum Reach || 2018 ||